 Below are the study results that revealed common causes of couples’ arguments, how many of them are willing to try couples therapy and the main reasons why some aren’t seeking any help at all.

 The study revealed the main cause of arguments within a relationship comes down to money, with 25% of men and 29% of women stating this as the biggest issue they face as a couple.
-From managing a joint account to saving for big life goals such as traveling around the world or a deposit for a house or buying a new car, money can be a huge cause of stress, both individually and when you’re in a relationship.
+From managing a joint account to saving for big life goals such as travelling around the world or a deposit for a house or buying a new car, money can be a huge cause of stress, both individually and when you’re in a relationship.
 However, money is just a polite way of saying, “We didn’t make any effort to agree on, or negotiate our goals, values, and expectations so we just fought about money instead which felt easier and less vulnerable”.
 It is actually a lack of alignment of values and expectations.

 Followed by this, lack of communication comes as the second most common cause of arguments with 18% of those surveyed stating this is the top reason for fallouts in their relationship.
 When we broke down these results by gender, lack of communication is a bigger issue from a women’s point of view (23%).
 However, when it comes to men, lack of sex is the most selected reason as their common cause of arguments with 15% stating this as the number one problem that they have been facing with their partners.
 Other causes of arguments that were commonly stated within the survey are family, children, and lack of trust.